irods/irods_k8s/helm/irods-service/README.md

 -->

 # iRODS-Service
-This set of deployment scripts creates an irods consumer or provider for testing purposes only.
+This set of deployment scripts creates an irods consumer or provider.
+This deployment is for testing purposes only.

 ### Example helm commands for creating or removing this deployment.